meta-it/odooselenium/CONTRIBUTING.rst

 Fork and branch
 ***************

-* Work in forks and branches.
+* Work in forks and branches, use git-flow.

 * Prefix your branch with the ticket ID corresponding to the issue.
-As an example, if you are working on ticket #23 which is about contribute documentation, name your branch like ``23-contribute-doc``.
+As an example, if you are working on ticket #23 which is about contribute documentation, name your branch like ``feature/23-contribute-doc`` using ``git flow feature start 23-contribute-doc``.

 *******************************